 - Patch any holes in the drywall with a non-toxic dry mix drywall mud (you can use premixed spackle but only if you are not that sensitive to VOCs).

-- Check the caulking and replace it if necessary around windows and doors.
+- Check the caulking around windows and doors and replace it if necessary.